jtempest/float_eq-rs/README.md

 float_eq = "0.6"
 ```

-and, if you're using the 2015 edition, this to your crate root:
+And, if you're using the 2015 edition, this to your crate root:

 ```rust
 extern crate float_eq;
 ```

-then, you can import items with `use`:
+Then, you can import items with `use`:

 ```rust
 use float_eq::{assert_float_eq, float_eq};